section-engineering-education/engineering-education/content/articles/using-realm-database-in-android/index.md

 layout: engineering-education
 status: publish
 published: true
-url: /using-realm-database-as-an-alternative-to-sqlite-and-coredata-in-android/
+url: /using-realm-database-in-android/
-title: Using Realm Database as an alternative to SQLite and Coredata in Android
+title: Using Realm Database in Android
 description: This tutorial will take the reader through the process of using Realm to store data in Android.
 Realm is an open-source, developer-friendly, lightweight, and fast mobile database.
 author: joel-kanyi
 date: 2021-08-30T00:00:00-10:00